r2dt-bio/R2DT/Readme.md

 We will review the template and reply on GitHub as soon as possible.

+### Manually creating templates

+1. Place new FASTA or BPSEQ file(s) in the `data/new` folder
+2. Run `r2dt.py generatecm`.
+The command will generate new `.cm` file(s) with the covariance models
+3. Move the new `.cm` and `.tr` files in the destination directory (for example, `ribovision-ssu` is where all SSU templates submitted by the RiboVision group are stored)
+4. Run `r2dt generatemodelinfo <destination>` to add new models to the list of searched models
+5. Update `metadata.tsv` file in the destination directory
+6. Run `r2dt.py list-models` to update a list of all available models

 ## Method overview

 The R2DT pipeline includes the following steps:

-1. **Generate a library of covariance models** using bpseq files from [CRW](http://www.rna.icmb.utexas.edu/DAT/3C/Structure/index.php), RiboVision or another source with [Infernal](http://eddylab.org/infernal/).
+1. **Generate a library of covariance models** using BPSEQ files from [CRW](http://www.rna.icmb.utexas.edu/DAT/3C/Structure/index.php), RiboVision or another source with [Infernal](http://eddylab.org/infernal/).
 For best results, remove pseudoknots from the secondary structures using [RemovePseudoknots](https://rna.urmc.rochester.edu/Text/RemovePseudoknots.html) from the RNAStructure package.
 1. **Select the best matching covariance model** for each input sequence using [Ribovore](https://github.com/nawrockie/ribovore) or [tRNAScan-SE 2.0](http://lowelab.ucsc.edu/tRNAscan-SE/).
 1. **Fold** input sequence into a secondary structure compatible with the template